anishrana2001/Kubernetes/17 NetworkPolicy/lab1.md

 kubectl describe -n orange netpol/abc-name
 ```

-### You should able to connect to Orange port on port 9000
+### You should able to connect to orange pod on port 9000
 ``
 kubectl -n core exec -it pods/core-pod1 -- curl orange-pod1_IP:9000
 ``